fusionjs/fusionjs/rfcs/0000-template.md

 # Adoption strategy

-If we implement this proposal, how will existing React developers adopt it?
+If we implement this proposal, how will existing Fusion developers adopt it?
 Is this a breaking change?
 Can we write a codemod?
 Should we coordinate with other projects or libraries?

 # How we teach this

 What names and terminology work best for these concepts and why?
 How is this idea best presented?
-As a continuation of existing React patterns?
+As a continuation of existing Fusion patterns?

-Would the acceptance of this proposal mean the React documentation must be re-organized or altered?
-Does it change how React is taught to new developers at any level?
+Would the acceptance of this proposal mean the Fusion documentation must be re-organized or altered?
+Does it change how Fusion is taught to new developers at any level?

-How should this feature be taught to existing React developers?
+How should this feature be taught to existing Fusion developers?

 # Unresolved questions